 Having been declared a UNESCO heritage city in 2008, it is no surprise that Georgetown is now capitalising on this status and establishing a strong reputation for the arts.
-The Penang Island Jazz Festival and the George Town Festival have become international events, and you don’t have to wander far through the streets of Penang’s heritage zone before you come across all sorts of small galleries, antiques shops and arts cafes.

 However, the most prominent new addition to Georgetown’s cultural scene is its street art and, in particular, the wall murals of a young Lithuanian-born artist and Penang resident, Ernest Zacharevic.
 The series of paintings, known as ‘Mirrors George Town’, was commissioned by the George Town Festival in 2012, and the artist’s bold, realistic depictions of the town’s street life have gained attention far and wide.
 In fact, they are fast becoming one of Penang’s most popular attractions.